 Before visit anywhere, every people know about travel Information.
 Among them we give some important information please check it.

-Passport and Visa Tribhuwan International Airport is the only international airport of Nepal.
-Immigration Office, TIA (Tribhuwan International Airport) under Department of Immigration has been facilitating tourists flying to Nepal by providing Visa on Arrival.
+Tribhuwan International Airport is the only international airport in Nepal.
+Immigration Office, TIA (Tribhuwan International Airport) under the Department of Immigration has been facilitating tourists flying to Nepal by providing visas on Arrival.
 ‘On Arrival’ visa procedure is very quick and simple.
 You can expect some queues during peak Tourist season.
 If you wish to skip those queues, you can also consider getting Visa from Nepalese Diplomatic Missions stationed abroad prior to your arrival.
 On Arrival Visa Fee 15 Days – 30 USD, 30 Days – 50 USD, 90 Days – 125 USD

 Customs & Duties You must clear your luggage at the port of entry.
 Here’s a list of the things you may bring and their volumes so they do not attract duty.